Technology has allowed businesses to automate their manual processes and healthcare is the latest addition to the automation bandwagon.

 According to a recent report, the greater use of automated systems to help patients recover better after operations, thereby saving the NHS £100 million over a one year period.

 Automation can help healthcare organizations cater better to their patient needs while keeping the ever-rising healthcare costs in check.
-Here are 7 ways in which automation in healthcare is proving to be effective in the healthcare segment

 1. Streamlined Appointment Scheduling